nest/nest-simulator/doc/userdoc/installation/hpc_install.rst

           -Dwith-openmp=OFF \
           </path/to/nest/source>

-See the :doc:`CMake Options <cmake_options>` to  further adjust settings for your system.
+See the :ref:`CMake Options <cmake_options>` to  further adjust settings for your system.

 Compiling for BlueGene/Q
 ---------------------------